daronphang/programming-resources/brokers/event/kafka/internals/controller.md

 ## Controller

 The controller is responsible for electing partition leaders, create and delete topics, and reassign replicas.
-The first broker that starts in the cluster becomes the controller by creating an ephermeral node in ZooKeeper.
+The first broker that starts in the cluster becomes the controller by creating an ephemeral node in ZooKeeper.
 Each cluster will only have one controller at a time.

 ## KRaft